shuaishuaij/Readings/NLP-GAN-对抗训练/SeqGAN/README.md

 the loss function on the entire generated sequence instead of each transition.

-* a task specific sequence score/loss, bilingual evaluation understudy (BLEU) (Papineni et al. 2002), can be adopted to guide the sequence generation.
+* a task specific sequence score/loss, bilingual evaluation understudy (BLEU) (Papineni et al. 2002), can be adopted to guide the sequence generation.

 * In GAN a discriminative